Azalve/rain-notifier-1/README.md

 # Bloxflip-rain-notifier

+## THIS IS A CUSTOM VERSION I AM BUILDING FOR AWS EC2, SO DO NOT DOWNLOAD THIS, GO TO ANOTHER GITHUB PAGE.

 ## Information:
-- THIS IS A CUSTOM VERSION I AM BUILDING FOR AWS EC2, SO DO NOT DOWNLOAD THIS, GO TO ANOTHER GITHUB PAGE.

 - When there is a rain at [bloxflip](https://bloxflip.com) this program will notify you about the rain with some information about it
 - Virustotal for exe: https://www.virustotal.com/gui/file/5c9708bb6130c3b2d190fb96e9a9bcce95bf900882fc0d675b6cdec9d414fe18
 - If you dont trust it, its literally open source